Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Clickup's key feature is its flexibility.
 You can use it as a project management software by setting goals and creating to-do lists.
 Or you can simply use it as a chat and document storage tool.

 Asana, founded by Facebook co-founder Dustin Moskovitz, is an easy-to-use, industry-agnostic online project management tool.
 What makes it one of the best project management tools is its flexible, collaboration-focused interface.
-You can create detailed workflows, track progress on Kanban boards, and set up automations for easy reminders.
+You can create detailed workflows, track progress on Kanban boards, and set up automation for easy reminders.

 Asana also integrates with dozens of popular tools.
 This expands the software's functionality greatly.
 For instance, you can create forms right within Asana and get reminders in Slack.